 You can choose from fringed tulips, double tulips, Rembrandt tulips and so many more!
 They also come in a wide range of hues, so whether you prefer subtle pastels or vibrant reds, oranges and purples, the tulip will be sure to have a shade you will fall in love with.
 They are also suitable for almost any wedding arrangement such as bouquets, boutonnière and table centrepieces.

 Classically seen in shades of blue or white, hydrangeas can also be found in shades of pale pink and burgundy.
 These beautiful flowers scream femininity and elegance with their shape resembling a beating heart.
 Their voluminous blooms make them a popular choice and are moderately priced.

 A single gardenia is also a popular choice for corsages and hair accessories.
-The ivory petals surrounded by the deep green leaves make for a striking appearance and is perfect for bohemian style weddings.
+The ivory petals surrounded by the deep green leaves make for a striking appearance and are perfect for bohemian-style weddings.
 They also look wonderful if you opt to have a flower crown!

 Orchids are a timeless classic.
 Often used as a popular choice of houseplant, Orchids are also one of the more popular flowers for weddings.
 Coming in different pastel shades, these wedding flowers look wonderful as an accent to the bridal bouquet.

 The tropical plant, often found in southern Central America, northwest South America and countries that lie along the Andes Mountains, means that these gorgeous flowers are perfect for a beachy wedding.

 8) Calla Lilly

 Calla Lillie’s are trumpet-shaped blooms originating from Africa and will add a sleek and modern twist to your arrangement.
 Their long stems will certainly make a statement and will leave your guests looking twice!
 You can also use these dazzling flowers as a centrepiece by placing them in a tall vase.